josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

 $connection = ConnectionManager::get('my_connection');
 ```

-See the [database-configuration](#database-configuration) for more information on the configuration
+See the [Database Configuration](#database-configuration) for more information on the configuration
 data used when creating connections.

 ## Data Types